tiann/KernelSU_website/docs/guide/faq.md

 ## Can KernelSU support non GKI devices?

 It is possible.
 But you should download the kernel source and intergrate KernelSU to the source tree and compile the kernel yourself.

+## Can KernelSU support old kernel?

+It is possible, but you need to backport it manully and PRs welcome!